 - The privy,

-Dr. Jordan digs deeper into Grace’s memories to learn more about James McDermott, a hot-tempered handyman whose confession helped convict her.
+Jordan delved deeper into Grace’s memory to unveil more about James McDermott, whose confession ultimately helped convict her.

-Last chapter of the miniseries, is of three main sections: that huge hypnosis-aided twist, Dr. Jordan’s weirdness, and the prologue.
+The final chapter of the miniseries is divided into three sections: the hypnosis-assisted twist, Dr. Jordan’s weirdness, and the prologue.

 - The hypnosis scene